-South Branch Wind Farm has an installed capacity of 30 megawatts (MW) — enough to power thousands of average Ontario homes with clean energy each year.
+South Branch Wind Farm has an installed capacity of 30 megawatts (MW) — enough to power thousands of average Ontario homes.

 South Branch Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-South Branch represents a capital investment of approximately $51 million and has dispersed $280,000 in cumulative payments to local governments through 2018.
+South Branch represents a capital investment of approximately $51 million and has disbursed $342,000 in cumulative payments to local governments through 2019.
 The project created 35 full-time equivalent jobs during construction as well as two permanent jobs.
-Through 2018, approximately $4.4 million spent has been spent within 50 miles of the wind farm.
+Through 2019, approximately $5.1 million has been spent within 50 miles of the wind farm.

 South Branch Wind Farm saves more than 201 million liters of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 South Branch Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
 More than $1.9 million has been paid to the wind farm’s landowners through 2019.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.